Advertiser Disclosure

 Award availability can be tough to find at times.
 Image Credit: Ehsan Haque

-Because tickets booked with AmexTravel.com are considered paid tickets, they don’t face the same limitations that award flights do.
-If the flight is available and Amex has it on its website, you can use your Pay With Points to book it.
-It’s as easy as that.
+Since tickets booked with AmexTravel.com are considered paid tickets, they don’t face the same limitations that award flights do.
+If the flight with your chosen airline is available and Amex has it on its website, you can use Pay With Points to book it and take advantage of the 35% rebate.

 Bottom Line: Booking with AmexTravel.com and using Pay With Points allows you to bypass award availability restrictions, which can get you and your family on a flight sooner.